iwanttoeatyo/Game-With-Chat/README.md

-# Game-With-Chat
+# Game-With-Chat #
-This is going to be our online interface for a game that allows the users to chat with each other

-testtest
+### (Multiplayer online checkers using WebSockets)
+This is a CakePhp 3 Web application for online checkers.
+You can find it at https://urgame.me

+This application uses a modified checkers game from https://github.com/codethejason/checkers Websocket is implemented using Ratchet PHP Websocket http://socketo.me/